flood

 Swinton Insurance

-6. With most insurance policies, the insurer will deduct a pre-agreed amount from the pay-out for any claim you make - this is known as the policy ‘excess’.
-Be aware of this, and check what level of excess has been agreed before you call, so it doesn’t come as a surprise.
+6. With most insurance policies, the insurer will deduct a pre-agreed amount from the pay-out for any claim you make.
+This is known as the policy ‘excess’.
+Be aware of this and check what level of excess has been agreed before you call, so it doesn’t come as a surprise.

 Remember, your insurer is there to help.